 When escaping the cold and travelling to hotter climes, it’s time to embrace the heat and bear your pins – here’s how to buy the best shorts for the job…

 Different styles of shorts offer a varying number of pockets.
 Look for ones that are a good size and also mesh lined to help with ventilation.
 Also looked for a zipped option if you want to keep something from falling out.
+Insect protection:

 Some travel shorts come impregnated with insect repellent, others won’t.
 Don’t forget that you can always treat the material yourself.
 As with any treated clothing, it’s only the part of your body that it covers that will be protected, so use repellent on your exposed legs.
+Fabric:

 By the very nature of shorts, wherever the leg ends will be a seam.
 Manufacturers are usually good at ensuring these are flatlocked to keep you comfortable (and stop the seam from rubbing on your skin), but it’s worth checking by trying them on before you buy.
+Cut: